thehapyone/Platooning-Robot/README.md

 In the course “Design of Embedded and Intelligent Systems,” each year, small robots are built based on a theme, and robots exhibit that they can work in a coordinated environment.
 The theme for this year is terraforming [1], which refers to modifying the environmental and topological structure of some unknown planet so that humans can have a habitat over that unknown planet while simultaneously working with other like-minded robots.

+Terraforming can solve some environmental problems and help us discover new elements and minerals that might be useful for humanity's survival on earth.
+The robot built as part of this project had different modes, and one among them was cyborg mode in which stick insect controlled the robot’s movement.

 ## Interesting Projects
 * A Jetson Nano Robot performing lane detection and recognition.
 Full video is available [here](https://youtu.be/PYo42D_4UOw)